 Make sure you use good quality, Sold Secure approved locks.

-If you can’t store your caravan at home, choose a secure storage site, which has been given a platinum or gold rating by the Caravan Storage Site Owners’ Association (CaSSOA), and check it has high, and even alarmed perimeter fencing, controlled entry and exits, and CCTV monitoring system, or even security staff on site.
+If you can’t store your caravan at home, choose a secure storage site, which has been given a platinum or gold rating by the Caravan Storage Site Owners’ Association (CaSSOA), and check it has high and alarmed perimeter fencing, controlled entry and exits, and CCTV monitoring system, or even security staff on site.

 Top tips: Bear in mind if you have listed an alarm or tracking device on your insurance schedule you’ll be expected to make sure these are kept powered throughout the winter.
 So if they rely on power from a leisure battery, make sure this is charged.
 Don’t leave your caravan registration or insurance details in your tourer as this would make it easier for a would be thief to sell the caravan on to an unsuspecting buyer.
 It’s also a good idea to have photos of your caravan and any key pieces of equipment or contents to help identify them if recovered or to speed up your claim.